 VEVRAA Compliance and Resources

 Previously, VEVRAA provisions applied to all federal contracts and subcontracts of or exceeding $25,000, the new regulations updated this rule to apply only to contracts of $100,000 or more.
-The new regulations require federal contractors to establish “annual hiring benchmarks” for protected veterans using OFCCP’s forthcoming “Benchmark Database,” which is set to be made available online.
+The new regulations require federal contractors to establish “annual hiring benchmarks” for protected veterans using OFCCP’s forthcoming “Benchmark Database,” which will be made available online.
 For information on benchmark data, visit the OFCCP’s VEVRAA FAQ or read the Final Rule.
 For successful hiring and recruitment strategies visit OFCCP’s Recruitment Resources page.

 Contractors must invite applicants to self-identify as protected veterans at both the pre- and post-offer phases.
 The new rule provides a Sample Invitation to Self-Identify, and suggests (but do not require) that contractors ask if an applicant requires an accommodation in order to perform the job for which they are applying.
 The duty to provide reasonable accommodations upon employing a protected individual applies regardless of whether the question was asked in the pre-employment phase.
-Helpful information about self-identification compliance, confidentiality, and more can be found at OFCCP’s Self-Identification Resources page.
+Helpful information about self-identification compliance, confidentiality, and more is found at OFCCP’s Self-Identification Resources page.

 The Department of Labor’s (DOL) America’s Heroes at Work project offers a Step-by-Step Toolkit for employers looking to hire veterans, with special attention to facilitating the employment process for veterans with disabilities.
 The toolkit is designed to “assist and educate employers” in their recruitment and hiring initiatives, particularly with regard to navigating the full array of available employment resources.
 The toolkit aims to simplify the process by pinpointing helpful resources, best practices, and needed steps for designing a veterans hiring initiative that works for each unique employer, whether that employer is “retooling” their hiring initiative or building one from scratch.
 The toolkit’s six-step process focuses on: (1) designing strategies for hiring; (2) creating a “welcoming and educated” workplace; (3) active recruitment; (4) hiring and reasonable accommodations; (5) employee retention through inclusive workplace environments, and; (6) utilization of available tools and resources.